The key market developments in information technology outsourcing include:

 The use of robotics and artificial intelligence in the business process outsourcing market present similar issues as noted above with respect to information technology outsourcing market developments, namely: intellectual property ownership, data security and ownership, and potential human resource issues arising from the displacement of workers due to increased usage of these technologies.
 As firms lean into outbound communications through social media, compliance with applicable regulatory regimes (eg, the Telephone Consumer Protection Act), exposure to a robust plaintiffs’ bar become key issues.

-There are no US federal laws that specifically restrict outsourcing in the private sector.
-As discussed in further detail below, certain regulated industries, such as the financial services and healthcare industries, are subject to federal and state regulatory frameworks that extend to the regulated entities’ third-party vendor relationships, including outsourcing arrangements.
+Despite state and federal lawmakers’ efforts to pass sweeping legislation to regulate offshore outsourcing, there is no overarching federal framework in the USA that specifically restricts outsourcing in the private sector.
+As discussed in further detail below, certain regulated industries, such as the financial services, energy, insurance and healthcare industries, are subject to federal and state regulatory frameworks that extend to the regulated entities’ third-party vendor relationships, including outsourcing arrangements.
 In most cases, regulated entities that outsource operational responsibility of regulated functions to third-party vendors continue to be primarily responsible for their regulatory compliance obligations (even if a regulatory failure was ultimately caused by the third-party vendor).

 Public contracts are highly regulated at the federal, state and local levels.
 In addition to explicit restrictions on the performance of certain government functions by non-government employees, the highly complex public contract framework, which imposes onerous review and approval procedures on government outsourcing initiatives, often has the practical effect of restricting large outsourcing arrangements in the public sector.
 Public contracts often are subject to scrutiny by elected officials, watch-dog organisations, consumer groups and media, which can complicate and delay negotiations.

-Within the healthcare industry, outsourcing is impacted by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and the Health Information Technology for Economic and Clinical Health Act of 2009 (“HITECH”) by regulating the privacy and security of protected health information (“PHI”).
+Within the healthcare industry, outsourcing is impacted by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH) which seek to ensure the privacy and security of protected health information (PHI).
 HIPAA and HITECH and their implementing regulations impose significant and onerous obligations on “covered entities” (ie, health plans, health clearing houses and healthcare providers that transmit any health information in electronic form in connection with a covered transaction) and their “business associates” (ie, vendors of covered entities with access to PHI that perform certain functions on behalf of such covered entity), including compliance with HIPAA’s Privacy and Security Rules.
 When entering into outsourcing arrangements with business associates, covered entities are required to enter into written agreements (in the form of a business associate agreement) that protect the use and security of PHI.
 Under HITECH, business associates may be subject to direct civil and criminal penalties imposed by regulators and state authorities for failing to protect PHI in accordance with HIPAA’s Security Rule.

 In addition to the federal HIPAA and HITECH, many states have enacted state healthcare laws governing the use of patient medical information.
 While the federal HIPAA pre-empts any state law that provides less protection for PHI, state laws that are more protective will survive federal pre-emption.

-As a general matter, the United States does not have a comprehensive federal data protection law.
+As a general matter, the USA does not have a comprehensive federal data protection law.
 Rather, there are many sources of privacy and data security law at the state, federal and local level.
-In the US, there are no specific legal or regulatory restrictions on cross-border data transfers.
+In the USA, there are no specific legal or regulatory restrictions on cross-border data transfers.
 It is worth noting, however, that there are privacy and data security laws that might apply to the processing of certain data.

 In addition to federal requirements, a number of states have enacted laws that require organisations that maintain personal information about state residents to adhere to general information security requirements.
 For example, California’s information security law requires businesses that own or license personal information about California residents to implement and maintain reasonable security procedures and practices to protect the information from unauthorised access, destruction, use, modification, or disclosure.
 Additionally, information security laws in Massachusetts and Nevada impose highly prescriptive requirements on organisations with respect to the processing of personal information.

-Companies in the United States also self-impose limits on the collection, use and sharing of personal information through representations made in privacy policies.
+Companies in the USA also self-impose limits on the collection, use and sharing of personal information through representations made in privacy policies.
 Companies are held accountable to these representations through state and federal consumer protection laws.

-There are a variety of penalties that might result from a violation of privacy and data security laws in the United States.
+There are a variety of penalties that might result from a violation of privacy and data security laws in the USA.

 At the federal level, the FTC is the primary regulator that enforces privacy and data security requirements.
 Section 5 of the FTC Act, which prohibits “unfair or deceptive acts or practices in or affecting commerce”, has been used by the FTC to bring wide-ranging privacy and data security enforcement actions against entities whose information practices have been deemed “deceptive” or “unfair”.
 Typically, when a company settles an FTC enforcement action, the company signs a consent order requiring it to undertake certain obligations, such as implementing a comprehensive written information security programme and obtaining assessments by a qualified, objective, independent third-party professional, certifying that the security programme is operating with sufficient effectiveness to provide reasonable assurance that the security and confidentiality of sensitive consumer information has been protected.
 Settlements also often require companies to pay a monetary civil penalty.